 I like baking, but admit, I’m not really very skilled in the art of breads, pastries, and pretty much anything that requires precise measurements and ratios.
 Whenever I get a wild idea about some kind of baked good, I have to go into it knowing that its going to take oodles of tries to get it right.
-I’m especially stumped when it comes to yeast breads.
-All the rising, kneading, and waiting just doesn’t seem to be my thing.

-A recent skim through ingredient lists on store-bought bread got me especially motivated though, so I set out to make a loaf of hearty, healthy bread that can be mixed and ready for the oven in under 10 minutes.
+A recent skim through ingredient lists on store-bought bread got me especially motivated though, so I set out to make a loaf of hearty bread that can be mixed and ready for the oven in under 10 minutes.
 Spelt flour is very similar to whole wheat but has a nutty, almost sweet flavor and less gluten, which makes for a dense, tasty loaf.

 This recipe was inspired by an old recipe that is no longer on the internet anywhere I can find.
 I followed it (almost) to a T the first time I made it, and then adjusted in later versions based on our preferences.
 The end result is the ideal sandwich bread, complete with perfectly textured crust and a wholesome, wheat-like taste.